-The major governmental fund of the Williams Unified School District is only the General Fund.
+The major governmental funds of the Williams Unified School District are the General Fund and the County School Facilities Fund.
 Governmental fund reporting focuses on how money flows into and out of the funds and the information helps to determine the level of financial resource balances that remain at the end of the year.
 A modified accrual basis of accounting measures for cash and all other financial assets that can readily be converted to cash are being presented.
 The governmental fund statements provide a detailed short-term view of the District's operations and services.
 Governmental fund information helps to determine the level of financial resources available in the near future to finance the District's programs.